frederic-perez/AmE-dictionary/data/idioms.md

 __roll with the punches__ :dart::two: Cope with and withstand adversity, especially by being flexible.
 For example, _She’d had three different editors for her book, each with a different style, but she’d learned to roll with the punches._ This term alludes to the boxer’s ability to deflect the full force of an opponent’s blow by adroitly moving his body.
 __roller coaster__ _Emotional roller coaster._
 __rolling in dough__ Exceptionally wealthy; having large amounts of money to spend. _I hear her father is rolling in dough, so I wouldn’t be too worried about her future._
+__rosy__
 __rough-and-tumble__ _The rough-and-tumble days the wild west._
 __roughly speaking__ Approximately. _I think we can plan on having 20 volunteers, roughly speaking._
+__round and round__ :two: (around and around) In circles.
+__round something out__
 __round the bend__ :two: Crazy, insane.
 __round the clock__ (around the clock) Nonstop. _There are sirens round the clock._
+__roundhouse__
+__roust sheets__ “Roust sheets” is a term used in James Ellroy’s novels to refer to arrest records.
+It’s basically a list of people who have been arrested and charged with a crime.
 __rub elbows__ :two::hammer:
+__rub it in__
-__rub off on (someone)__ To have one’s characteristics, mannerisms, or behavior be adopted by someone with whom one has spent a lot of time. _Peter’s been very unruly lately.
-I think that new kid is rubbing off on him._
+__rub off on (someone)__ :two: To have one’s characteristics, mannerisms, or behavior be adopted by someone with whom one has spent a lot of time. _Peter’s been very unruly lately.
+I think that new kid is rubbing off on him._ _I’m trying hard to not let his stress rub off on me._
 __rub out__
+__rub someone wrong__
 __rubber chichen dinner__ A dinner served at a large catered event, especially a political or corporate fundraising event, in which many people must be served simultaneously and the quality of food suffers as a result. (“Rubber chicken” is sometimes hyphenated.) _I’ll tell you, though: more than the long hours on the road, the repetitive speeches, or the manic workload, I cannot stand the rubber chicken dinners when I’m on the campaign trail._
 __rubber jungle__ An aviation term among pilots and airline crew for the effect created when the rubber oxygen masks in a commercial aircraft deploy from its ceiling. _Everyone started to panic when the rubber jungle appeared, so I had to reassure them that it was just a minor hiccup and that we were all perfectly safe._
 __rubber match__ _sports_ The final, tie-breaking game that determines the victor of a series. _The Astros have won their rubber match against the Titans, meaning they will advance to the next round of the playoffs.
 If they can win four more matches there, they will be in the running for the championship title._
 __rubber stamp__
+__ruckus__ A large, uproarious commotion.
 __rue the day (that something happened)__ To curse or bitterly regret a point in time (in which something happened or one did something).
 __ruffle (one’s) feathers__
 __rug rat__ :two: (rugrat, ankle biter) A baby or young child, especially one that is not walking fully or at all (i.e. one that is still crawling on the rug). _How are your two rugrats doing, Tom?_
+__rule of law__
 __rule out__ :four: To eliminate, prevent, preclude, or cancel someone or something as a possibility. _They ruled Jim out when they were considering a replacement manager due to his tendency to show up late._
 __rule the roost__ To be the real boss; to be the person in charge. _For all intents and purposes, it’s the assistant manager who rules the roost._
+__rumble on__ To continue at a low but consistent level or degree, especially when no clear conclusion or resolution seems imminent or likely.
+Said especially of some argument, complaint, debate, discussion, etc. _The issue has been rumbling on in the background of our industry for nearly 10 years now, but we’re still no closer to figuring out a solution to it._
 __rumor has it (that)__ :four: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
-__rumor mill__ :seven: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
+__rumor mill__ :eight: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
 Primarily heard in US. _Listen, Barry, you can’t believe everything that comes out of the rumor mill.
 I can guarantee you that there will be no layoffs this year._
 __run (one’s) mouth (off)__
 __run a bath__ To fill a bathtub with water before bathing. _After this crazy week at work, I can’t wait to get home, run a bath, and just relax._
 __run a fever__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness; to have a fever. _After my toddler was lethargic all day, I begin to worry that she was running a fever._